dinimicky/icehouse_installation_instruction/controller/config.md

 > + Restart the Block Storage services with the new settings:
 >      `sudo service cinder-scheduler restart`
 >      `sudo service cinder-api restart`

+### Configure an Object Storage node

+> + Create a swift user that the Object Storage Service can use to authenticate with the Identity Service.
+> + Create a service entry for the Object Storage Service:
+> + Specify an API endpoint for the Object Storage Service by using the returned service ID.
+> + Create the configuration directory
+> + Create /etc/swift/swift.conf